Tonyfu09/2023-24_OSWE_Note/README.md

 ### Code Review - Filter Bypass with Authentication bypass

 - An event sink is a class or function designed to receive incoming events from another object or function.
 This is commonly implemented in C++ as callbacks.
 Other object-oriented languages, such as Java and C#, have built-in support for sinks by allowing events to be fired to delegate functions.
-- Guard, In computer programming, a guard is a Boolean expression that must evaluate to true if the execution of the program is to continue in the branch in question.
+- Check whether have a guard clause, In computer programming, a guard is a Boolean expression that must evaluate to true if the execution of the program is to continue in the branch in question.
 [Guard](https://en.wikipedia.org/wiki/Guard_(computer_science))
 - WAF Ruleset review if there have any request blocking happening in white box attack.

 Step 1 - Damager function, such as a PHP application, we could start by searching for functions like exec(), passthru(), system(), or shell_exec(), eval() https://www.php.net/manual/en/function.eval.php <br>
 Step 2 - Input Validation, understand what is the filtering <br>
 Step 3 - Come with some of escape payload, and test in the application <br>

-Some of function as below,
+Some of function as below:
-strpos, the function is use for checking the variable of the first position, https://www.php.net/manual/en/function.strpos.php implode, join array elements with a string, https://www.php.net/manual/en/function.implode.php
+- strpos, the function is use for checking the variable of the first position, https://www.php.net/manual/en/function.strpos.php

-### Code Review -
+- implode, join array elements with a string, https://www.php.net/manual/en/function.implode.php
+- get_defined_functions, returns an array of all defined functions that on PHP 4>=4.0.4, PHP5, PHP7, PHP8 [PHP-Get Defined Functions] (https://www.php.net/manual/en/function.get-defined-functions.php)

 ### PHP Type Juggling
 PHP does not require explicit type definition in variable declaration.
 In this case, the type of a variable is determined by the value it stores.
 [Definition from PHP](https://www.php.net/manual/en/language.types.type-juggling.php)